nonamexbox/MAME4droid-Current/PRIVACY_POLICY.md

 ## MAME4droid 2024: Privacy policy

-Welcome to the MAME4droid 2024  Emulator app for Android!
+Welcome to the MAME4droid (Current)  Emulator app for Android!

 This is an open source Android app developed by Seleuco (D.Valdeita).
 The source code is available on GitHub; the app is also available on Google Play.